chaelim/apidocs/v1.0/api/directoryroletemplate_get.md

 # Get directoryRoleTemplate

-Retrieve the properties and relationships of directoryroletemplate object.
+Retrieve the properties and relationships of a directoryroletemplate object.
 ### Prerequisites
 The following **scopes** are required to execute this API:
 ### HTTP request